Willippe00/Projet_UPC/README.md

 Final Report: Upon processing, an automated report is generated in Excel format.
 This report displays match percentages based on different metrics.

 Prerequisites
-Python 3.x
+Python 3.10
-Python Modules: selenium, psycopg2, openpyxl, PIL (or Pillow), among others.
+Python Modules: selenium, psycopg2, openpyxl, PIL, among others.
 PostgreSQL set up and configured
-Compatible driver for Selenium (e.g., ChromeDriver for Chrome) Installation
+Compatible driver for Selenium ChromeDriver for Chrome Installation
 Clone this repository to your local environment.
 Install the required Python dependencies using pip install -r requirements.txt (ensure you have a virtual environment activated if needed).